Elan456/fastquadtree/README.md

 - `delete(id, xy) -> bool`

-There are more methods and object tracking version in the [docs](https://elan456.github.io/fastquadtree/api/quadtree/).
+There are more methods and object tracking versions in the [docs](https://elan456.github.io/fastquadtree/api/quadtree/).

 ### Geometric conventions